Economy of Dublin: Other indicators

 Dublin was at the centre of Ireland's rapid economic growth from 1995 to 2007 when both the standards and the cost of living in the city rose dramatically.
 By 2018, the Economic and Social Research Institute reported that the concentration of population and economic activity in Dublin (accounting for approximately 50% of all economic activity in the country) was "unsustainable".
 The Irish Times also queried whether the lack of available rental accommodation in the capital would impact Dublin's economic growth.

 Government

-Dublin is the capital of Ireland, and many of the jobs in the Irish Civil Service are based in the central D01 and D02 postal districts.
+Dublin is the capital of Ireland, and many of the jobs in the Irish Civil Service are based in the central Dublin 1 and Dublin 2 postal districts.

-The former County Dublin has been divided into four council areas: Dublin City Council, Dún Laoghaire–Rathdown, South Dublin and Fingal since 1994.
+In 1994, County Dublin, which excluded the city, was divided into three local government areas: Dún Laoghaire–Rathdown, South Dublin and Fingal.

 Transport

 Canals and ports

 Ireland's two longest canals, the Royal Canal and the Grand Canal, meet in Dublin Bay.
 The Irish railway system radiates from Dublin run by Irish Rail.
 Similarly, a number of routes in the Irish road system spread outwards from Dublin.
 Dublin Port is Ireland's largest port facility.
 The port of Dún Laoghaire is also located within the county.